cfpb/capital-framework/_includes/usage/cf-expandables.md

 Adds `padding` and a `background` color to `.o-expandable_header` and `.o-expandable_content`.

-In addition to using the `.o-expandable__padded` modifier you alsoneed to make sure you are using `.o-expandable_header`.
+In addition to using the `.o-expandable__padded` modifier you also need to make sure you are using `.o-expandable_header`.

 ```